 South Texas College Distance Education offers students flexible and convenient opportunities to achieve an education.

-We offer Online, Hybrid, Telecourses, Videoconferencing, and VCT classes.
+STC offers Online, Hybrid, Web-Enhanced, Telecourses, Videoconferencing, and VCT classes.

-- Online coursework may be completed from any computer that has Internet access. - Hybrid classes divide class meeting time between the Internet and on-campus locations. - Telecourses are available on DVD.
-Students check out the DVD's at the Campus Libraries on a semester basis and meet with their instructors about once a month. - Videoconferencing classes allow the college to offer classes that might not make at separate locations due to low enrollment.
-By using two-way interactive equipment, students can attend classes at their 'home' campuses while receiving instruction and communicating with instructors and classmates from different locations.

-• STC is part of the Virtual College of Texas consortium.
+- Online coursework may be completed from any computer that has Internet access. - ▶ Hybrid classes divide class meeting time between the Internet and on-campus locations.
+Web-Enhanced courses meet on campus as regularly scheduled and have a web component that is either required or elective at the instructor's discretion.

+- ➤ Telecourses are available on DVD.
+Students check out the DVD's at the Campus Libraries on a semester basis and meet with their instructors about once a month.
+Some Telecourses have required online/web components. - Videoconferencing classes allow the college to offer classes that might not make at separate locations due to low enrollment.
+By using two-way interactive technology, students can attend classes at their 'home' campuses while receiving instruction and communicating with instructors and classmates from different locations. - ▶ STC is part of the Virtual College of Texas consortium.
 This partnership allows our students to take online classes from different colleges throughout the state if they cannot find the courses they need here.
 VCT allows students to enroll in and receive credit for these courses through their own college while receiving instruction from a partner institution.

-Information about Distance Education at STC is available at: http://elearn.stcc.cc.tx.us/ESTCC or by calling (956) 683-2598.
+Information about Distance Education at STC is available at: http://elearn.southtexascollege.edu or by calling (956) 872-2598.